MTH Operating Crossing Gate Signal, 30-11012

-These signals have the gate operating motor and the flasher circuit built into the base.
-The entire unit mounts on top of the layout surface and is very easy to install.
+These signals have the gate operating motor and flasher circuit built into the base.
+The signal mounts on top of the layout surface and is very easy to install.

-The first wiring diagram uses an MRX1 crossing controller connected to an AC or DC accessory power supply.
-The controller monitors train detectors which can be hidden in the track roadbed.
-When the controller senses an approaching train, it operates a relay, such as a MRAPR relay, that switches power to the signal to make the gates go up and down.
+The HexDetex monitors up to six infrared train detectors which can be hidden in the track roadbed.
+When the controller senses an approaching train, it operates a relay, such as an MRAPR relay, that switches power to the signal to make the gates go up and down.

-How many detectors do I need, and where should I put them?
-It depends on how your trains will operate near the crossing and how you want the signals to behave.
-See the crossing signal system configuration guide for examples.
+How many sensors do I need, and where should I put them?
+It depends on how your trains will operate near the crossing and how you want the signals to respond.
+See the HexDetex installation instructions to get started.

 The power supply must be DC because the MRD6X has a transistor switch connected between terminals 'B' and 'C'.

 If a detector with a relay contact is used instead of the MRD6X (such as our MRD1, MRD2 or MRD8) then the accessory power may be AC or DC.

 For simple 2-sensor operation use a D2T-Xing controller.
 The D2T-Xing circuit will work with AC or DC accessory power.